AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 The precompiled header scheme relies on the fact that code can be organized in such a manner that many files start with the same lines of code.
-Let’s assume for the sake of argument that every file to be compiled starts with the same `N` lines of code.
+Let's assume for the sake of argument that every file to be compiled starts with the same `N` lines of code.
 We could compile these `N` lines and save the complete state of the compiler at that point in a _precompiled header_.